funkyfuture/deck-chores/docs/usage.rst

 Containers without an enduring main process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the container is supposed to only the scheduled commands and not a main process, use a
+If the container is supposed to only run the scheduled commands and not a main process, use a
 non-stopping no-op command as main process like in this snippet of a ``docker-compose.yml`` file:

 .. code-block:: yaml